Financial planning tools and services to put you on the path to the future you want

 And, if that is surprising to you, go ahead and calculate what that monthly amount means over an entire year!
 For example: if you are spending $100 a week on a service, that’s $400 a month — which is a lot.
 But if you think about that over an entire year, it becomes a more significant sum — $4,800.

-Your retirement budget determines how much you will really need to have saved for a secure retirement.
-It is very important to get this right.
 While accurately estimating your expenses for the rest of your life is a daunting prospect, the right tools and advice can make it easy.
 And, you’ll likely find huge opportunities for cutting costs.

-And, here are some tricks for reducing retirement health care costs.
+Here are some tricks for reducing retirement health care costs.

 When you are retired, you are usually rich in time — which could mean that you can now tackle household maintenance items that you used to hire someone to do.

-In addition to cost savings, research indicates that people who keep busy doing physical tasks live longer and healthier lives.
+BONUS: In addition to cost savings, research indicates that people who keep busy doing physical tasks live longer and healthier lives.

 When living in retirement on a fixed-income, you will not have more money tomorrow to pay off the debt than you do today.
 It is usually best to eliminate any debt as fast as possible to save money.